zbedo/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

 2. Run bundler -v to ensure Bundler is installed.
 If not,  gem install bundler.
 3.  cd to where you have the single_cell_portal_core Git repo checked out.
 4. Run `bundle install`
+5. Run `yarn install`
-5. Run `ruby rails_local_setup.rb $BROAD_USERNAME`, where $BROAD_USERNAME is a something like eweitz
+6. Run `ruby rails_local_setup.rb $BROAD_USERNAME`, where $BROAD_USERNAME is a something like eweitz
-6. Run the source command the script outputs
+7. Run the source command the script outputs
-7. Run `rails s`
+8. Run `rails s`
-8.  (optional, for live reload) In another tab, run bin/webpack-dev-server
+9.  (optional, for live reload) In another tab, run bin/webpack-dev-server
-9. (needed if you are working on functionality that involves delayed jobs).
+10. (needed if you are working on functionality that involves delayed jobs).
     * In another terminal, run the source command output in step 7
     * run `rails jobs:work`
 10. You're all set!
 You can now go to localhost:3000 and see the website.